Zoya28/AI-test-questions/README.md

 # AI Test Questions

-This repository contains my solutions to the AI Internship Test, which covers Python, Data Manipulation, Machine Learning, and NLP tasks using open-source libraries like NumPy, pandas, scikit-learn, and matplotlib.
+This repository contains my solutions to the Test, which covers Python, Data Manipulation, Machine Learning, and NLP tasks using open-source libraries like NumPy, pandas, scikit-learn, and matplotlib.

 ## 📦 Installation